Aryansoni363/SecureNotes/README.md

 # SecureNotes

-SecureNotes is a web-based application designed to help users create, manage, and store notes securely.
-It emphasizes privacy, encryption, and a user-friendly interface.
+SecureNotes is a web-based application for creating, managing, and securely storing personal notes.
+It emphasizes privacy and security, ensuring your notes remain confidential.

 ## Features

-- **End-to-End Encryption**: All notes are encrypted before storage.
+- **User Authentication:** Secure login and registration.
-- **User Authentication**: Secure login and registration.
+- **End-to-End Encryption:** Notes are encrypted before storage.
-- **Rich Text Editing**: Format your notes with ease.
+- **Rich Text Editing:** Format your notes with a simple editor.
-- **Search & Organize**: Tag and search notes efficiently.
+- **Search & Organization:** Tag and search notes easily.
-- **Cross-Platform**: Access your notes from any device.
+- **Responsive Design:** Works on desktop and mobile devices.

 ## Getting Started

 ### Prerequisites

-- Node.js (v14+)
+- Node.js (v16+)
 - npm or yarn

 ### Installation